MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 The input parameters are gathered into categories as referenced in the Pecube’s user guide.
 All the parameters are sorted in *9* categories: *Topography*, *Time evolution*, *Thermal*, *Data*, *Tectonic*, *Output*, *Isostasy*, *Inversion*, and *Miscellaneous* parameters.
 For more details on the meaning of each input parameter please refer to the Pecube’s user guide.
 However, you could access to a short description of each parameter by simply flying the mouse cursor over the parameter labels.
 After one second a text should appears describing the parameter.

 In the following, I provide a description of all the tabs, and how to provide the input parameters in PecubeGUI.
-For a detail description of the parameters, please refer to the Pecube's user guide.
+For a detailed description of the parameters, please refer to the Pecube's user guide.

 --------------------------
 Providing input parameters